chipsalliance/aib-phy-hardware/i3d/docs/Params.md

   * Name of the bump cell used by the technology.
 May be required for collateral generator.
 * ioCellName: (String, Optional)
   * Name of the IO cell used by the technology.
 May be required for collateral generator.
+* bumpLoadFunc (Function: Double => Double)
+  * User-specified function for calculating the load capacitance on bumps, and overrides the default internal calculation if specified.
+  * To be implemented.